Tau Beta Pi Leadership

 Russ has continuously served Tau Beta Pi as a volunteer official since he was appointed as an Engineering Futures Facilitator in 1992.
 He still serves in this role and previously served as a District 5 Director (1995-99), and as an Executive Councillor (2002-06).
 He lives is Puyallup, WA, with his wife Pauli.

-Executive Councillor in 2018 and is a graduate of the University of Memphis with a B.S. in mechanical engineering.
-He also earned a master's in nuclear engineering from the University of Tennessee.
+Executive Councillor in 2021 and is a graduate of California Polytechnic State University with a B.S. degree in aeronuatical engineering.

 George Youssef was nominated by the Central Jersey Alumni Chapter and became a ΤΒΠ